 I will level here with you parents: you're not wrong, at least not when it comes to non-parents not getting what it means to be a parent.
 Child-free people, I'm sorry, but partial point to parents here and, really, you shouldn't be offended.
 If you are not a parent, you don't understand a parent's struggles.
 Just like, if you're not, say, a person of color, you do not understand the struggles of a person of color, no matter how great an ally you are.
 Having said that, we need to talk about

 other important things out there and speaking to everyone else's hopes, dreams, and passions as though they're shallow idiots is not appropriate, not nice, and not a particularly accurate assessment of how the world works.
 You don't need to condescend others in order to express how much your children mean to you.
 "You Think YOU'RE Tired?"

 as tired as I am!" you wail.
 Shhh. #1) You don't know that #2) Everyone is entitled to their own feelings and #3) It's not a damn competition.
 Save it.
 "You Think YOU'RE Busy?"

 As with being tired, people are busy with any number of different things.
 You're busy with kid stuff on top of everything else you're doing.
 They're busy with everything they're doing plus, I'm sure, some stuff you

-None of you damn business.
-None of your damn business.
-None of your damn business.
-This is none of your damn business so stop asking.
+none of your damn business so stop asking.
 Again, you're making parenthood sound like a cult or the end-all-be-all or the only valuable identifier and in order to validate your own choice, you need people to join with you.
 "Your Pet Is Not A Baby"

 actually their baby.
 However, if they really do think that they carried and birthed their dog, their mental health should be a far bigger concern for you than their comparison of pets and kids.
 Even if they call their pet their "furbaby," they are joking.
 It's a turn of phrase.
 If they're comparing the love they feel for their pet to the love you feel for your child, how on Earth is it hurting you to let them and just respect that their pet is really important to them?
 Furthermore, who are you to police that love and tell them that it couldn't possibly be the same as the love you have for your child?
 You have no way of knowing that, so don't downplay their emotions in order to prove that you love your kid.
 "You'll Change Your Mind About Not Wanting Kids, Some Day"

 You have no idea.
 Even if you feel like you do, keep it to yourself.
 If you turn out to be correct in this honestly rude assumption, continue to keep it to yourself and let the knowledge that you were correct in your guess be its own reward.
 Any Implication Or Suggestion That They Are Selfish

 I want to karate chop something any time I hear someone suggest that choosing no to have children is selfish.
 In what world?
 Certainly not this heavily overpopulated one.
 You're only selfish if you are duty bound to provide something to someone and you fail to do so out of self-interest.
 Child-free people do not owe anything to hypothetical children.